iamnoah/writeCapture/README.md

 # Version History #

+ * 0.2.0-SNAPSHOT

- * 0.2.0-SNAPSHOT - Only tasks that were running async (read: async script loading with pause/resume) will result in a call to defer.
+   * Only tasks that were running async (read: async script loading with pause/resume) will result in a call to defer.

+   * Allowed replacement of support functions by defining writeCaptureSupport so writeCapture can be used without jQuery.

  * 0.1 - first release.
 Any content but a single script tag would result in partially async execution thanks to an overuse of defer.